collectivecardgame/library/docs/card-creator-advanced.md

 sidebar_label: Card Creator Advanced Topics
 ---

+Topics for people who really want to get into the weeds.

+---

 ## "This card's..." is a Lie

 The "This card's..." block is common way to quickly use properties of the card you're editing, but what it actual does is a bit more complex.
 "This card's..." searches through a hierarchy of different objects, looking for the property you've picked.